Why Max Scherzer to the Mets needs to happen | ...

 - News Article

-On Baseball Night in New York, John Harper, Sal Licata and Anthony Recker discuss why the Mets need to go all in for pitcher Max Scherzer.
+On Baseball Night in New York, John Harper, Sal Licata and Anthony Recker discuss why the Mets need to go all-in for pitcher Max Scherzer.
+They believe he ca...

 More Recent New York Mets Articles